grongierisc/kong-ee-training/README.md

 This will give you client_id and client_secret.

-Thoses can be used in the swagger dev portal.
+Theses can be used in the swagger dev portal.

 Register this application to the crud service :